Read this before you use exclamation points in emails!!

 Formality, or lack thereof, and friendliness is a hard balance to strike in written communication, and it’s making us insecure.
 The majority (93%) admit to making email faux pas.
 This may be why more than half of respondents said they read their email drafts between two and four times before sending, and nearly a third said they used the “unsend” function to take back an email they weren’t confident about.

 Despite people’s best efforts, tone can still be misinterpreted.
-Only 18% of women said they received feedback that their tone was too harsh versus 23% of men, 38% of non-binary people, and 44% of gender non-conforming people.
+Only 18% of women said they received feedback that their tone was too harsh versus 23% of men, 38% of nonbinary people, and 44% of gender nonconforming people.
 No wonder people add images to lighten their tone.
 Only 9% of respondents reported sending a GIF at work whose meaning was misunderstood by the recipient.

 As for exclamation points, the sentiment is mixed: As many as 35% of respondents said using two is appropriate while 23% say as many as necessary.

-In other words, it’s probably okay to use them but do it with caution!!
+In other words, it’s probably okay to use them, but do it with caution!!